How I found adventure with meaning with Global Village

 By Lindsey Herbel

 My mom always used to say that when you’re feeling restless you should do something small and temporary, like get a new haircut, instead of something dramatic with long-lasting effects.
-Five years ago I was feeling restless and a new hairstyle wasn’t going cut it.
-I was 25 and had gone directly from college into graduate school.
-My type A personality guaranteed that I would continue to enjoy the seemingly endless years of school, but something was missing: adventure.
+Five years ago I was feeling restless and a new hairstyle wasn’t going to cut it.
+I was 25 years old and had gone directly from college into graduate school.
+My type A personality guaranteed that I would continue to enjoy the seemingly endless years of school, but something was missing.

-I’d only left U.S. soil a couple of times and always played it safe, never considering taking time away from school to backpack or saving up money to go on long excursions in faraway lands.
-I realized that I always talked about exploring the world and experiencing other cultures but had never followed through.
-I started to do some research and quickly realized that I wanted adventure, but I also wanted it to be deeply meaningful adventure.
-When I read about Habitat for Humanity’s Global Village program I knew I’d found something I wanted to try, so I signed up.
+I’d only left the U.S. a couple of times and always played it safe, never considering taking time away from school to backpack or save up money to go on long excursions.
+I realized I had always talked about exploring the world and experiencing other cultures but never followed through.
+I started to do some research and quickly realized that I wanted adventure, but I wanted it to be a deeply meaningful adventure.
+When I read about Habitat for Humanity’s Global Village program I knew I’d found something I wanted to try.
 It changed my life.

 There is something incredibly special about a collection of people that travel from all over the world to build a house for a family they’ve never met.
-In Honduras, and on every build since, I’ve built homes but also lifelong friendships with wonderful people that I likely never would have met without Habitat.
-Of all of the people that I’ve met on my trips, the families we build for have left the biggest imprint on my heart.
+In Honduras, and on every build since, I built homes and lifelong friendships with wonderful people that I likely never would have met without Habitat.
+Of all of the people that I’ve met on my trips, the families we build with have left the biggest imprint on my heart.

 In Honduras we worked on several homes in a neighborhood.
-The day before our build started we traveled to the current home of a family that would be moving to one of the houses.
-It was not a home.
-It was a dwelling.
-A family of five living in a tiny shack littered with jugs to collect rainwater because there are giant gaps in the metal roof puts things in perspective.
+The day before our build, we visited the current home of a family that would be moving into one of the Habitat houses.
+A family of five was living in a tiny shack littered with jugs to collect rainwater because there were giant gaps in the metal roof.
 Although we were there to improve conditions and create a sense of hopefulness, there is a good bit of you that gets crushed by the low quality of life some of these people have.
 We worked with fervour all week for that family.

-The next year Laura and I travelled to Indonesia for a build.
-In Indonesia we built for a family with two young daughters who were desperately missing their mother.
-She was in New Zealand working on kiwi farm; she made the choice to sacrifice months away from her daughters because she could make 10 times more money in New Zealand, and thus afford to send her girls to secondary school.
+The next year Laura and I traveled to Indonesia for a Habitat build.
+We worked alongside a family with two young daughters who were desperately missing their mother.
+She was in New Zealand working on a kiwi farm; she made the choice to sacrifice months away from her daughters because she could make 10 times more money in New Zealand, and thus afford to send her girls to secondary school.
 I’ve never been more proud to do something as I was when we helped build a home for those girls.

-The following year I went to Guatemala, where we built for a young mother who worked as a school teacher.
-Last month I got back from Thailand, where we built for the most thankful, warm and gracious family that I’ve ever met.
+The following year I went to Guatemala, where we built with a young mother who worked as a schoolteacher.
+Last month I got back from Thailand, where we built with the most thankful, warm and gracious family that I’ve ever met.
 When we finished their home, the entire community came to the dedication and there was dancing in the streets and many tears of happiness shed.

-Each of the countries I’ve been to have been very different, but despite the varying array of experiences each build has to offer, there are several consistencies: the generous volunteers that come together for these builds; the incredibly hardworking locals who come out, sometimes in droves, to help build for their community; the ever grateful families, who try with every morsel of their beings to convey how happy they are that we’ve come to help them; and the feeling that even though you came to give, you’ve received more than you could ever imagine.
-Those things are present at each and every build.
+Each of the countries I’ve been to have been very different, but despite the varying array of experiences each build had to offer, there are several consistencies: the generous volunteers that come together for these builds; the incredibly hardworking locals who come out, sometimes in droves, to help build for their community; the ever grateful families, who try with every morsel of their beings to convey how happy they are that we’ve come to help them; and the feeling that even though you came to give, you’ve received more than you could ever imagine.

-On every Habitat adventure I have had the opportunity to explore a new country, truly experience the culture and do something that will change the life of a family forever: build them a home.
+On every Habitat adventure, I’ve had the opportunity to explore a new country, truly experience the culture and do something that will change the life of a family forever.
 Our homes are our most sacred places.
-They are where we spend so many of our most precious moments, and everyone deserves to have a dignified place that they are proud call home.
+They are where we spend so many of our most precious moments, and everyone deserves to have a dignified place that they are proud to call home.

 Lindsey Herbel has volunteered on four Global Village trips.
-She lives in Atlanta, Georiga.
+She currently lives in Washington, D.C.